junxit/us-congress-bills-116/metadata.md

 - 2019-09-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 223.
 - 2019-11-14 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6613; text: CR S6613-6614)
 - 2019-11-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6613; text: CR S6613-6614)
+- 2019-11-18 — Message on Senate action sent to the House.
+- 2019-11-18 — Received in the House.
+- 2019-11-18 — Referred to the House Committee on Natural Resources.